Crowded housing and essential jobs: Why so many Latinos are getting coronavirus

 Efforts to slow the virus’s spread are tangled with complications, public health experts say, including language barriers, economic stressors, limited resources and, in some cases, a slow response from local governments.

-“There is a lot of fear,” said Yukmila Soriano, a primary care doctor at Virginia Hospital Center in Arlington County, where a majority of the 100 patients tested per day tend to be Latino.
+“There is a lot of fear,” said Yukmila Soriano, a primary care doctor at Virginia Hospital Center in Arlington County, where a majority of the patients she sees with positive tests for covid-19 are Latino.
 “We are asking everybody to stay home, but the idea of staying home is very different depending on who you are and what your role in society is.”

 In Northern Virginia, Latinos make up 16.8 percent of Fairfax County’s population but nearly 64 percent of its coronavirus cases where ethnicity is known, records show.
 In Prince William County, Latinos represent 24 percent of the population and nearly 77 percent of infections where ethnicity is known.
 In the Maryland suburbs and the District, predominantly Latino neighborhoods also have some of the highest rates of contracting the coronavirus.